Objektname

 obj3 = App.ActiveDocument.Box002

-This is equivalent to using the getObject
+This is equivalent to using the getObject method of the Document.

 import FreeCAD as App